Healthy Homes Assessment Melrose

 Melrose Healthy Homes Compliance Timeframes

-• Insulation of the underfloor and ceiling is required throughout Melrose and New Zealand rental homes where it’s reasonably practicable to install.
+• Insulation of the underfloor and ceiling is a requirement to all Melrose and New Zealand rental houses where it is reasonably practicable to put in.

-• Property managers and landlords are required to keep records that prove compliance with the Healthy Homes Standard that apply or will apply during the tenure of your rental home.
+• Property managers and landlords must keep records of their the compliance with the Healthy Homes Standard that apply or will be applied throughout the tenancy period of their rental properties.

-• Property managers and private landlords have to make sure their rental properties conform to the Healthy Homes Standards within 90 days of any new, renewed or varied Tenancy.
+• Private landlords and property managers are required to ensure their rental properties conform with the Healthy Homes Standard within 90 days of a renewal, new or a change in tenancy.

-• All the boarding homes (except Kainga Ora and Community Housing Providers with registered boarder household tenancies) must comply with the Healthy Homes Standard regardless of the time the tenancy began.
+• All boarding houses (except Kainga Ora and registered Community Housing Provider boarder home tenancies) must meet the Healthy Homes Standard regardless of the date when the tenancy started.

 Unreasonable Gaps & Holes